Recent Scientific Publications

 Géraldine Riviere-Giordano, Sophie Giordano-Spring.
 How Does Media Attention on Agri-Food Issues Shape Corporate Social Reporting?
 Systèmes alimentaires / Food Systems, Classiques Garnier, 2017, 2016 (No. 1), pp. 169–193. ⟨10.15122/isbn.978-2-406-06863-1.p.0169⟩. ⟨hal-01684643⟩

-Historical Cost vs. Fair Value for Measuring Accounting Profit?
+Historical Cost vs. Fair Value for Measuring Accounting Income?
 A Comparison of Arguments from Accounting Professionals

-The Accounting Standards Authority (ANC), France’s accounting regulatory body, launched a call for research proposals in 2011 on the topic of “the definition and measurement of performance.”
+The Accounting Standards Authority (ANC), France’s accounting regulatory body, issued a call for research proposals in 2011 on the topic of “the definition and representation of performance.”
 The call states that “the objective is to provide conceptual foundations and arguments to enable the ANC to contribute more effectively to current and future international debates” (ANC 2011, p.
 1).
-The central question posed in this call is that of accounting’s ability to satisfactorily represent an entity’s performance through its financial results.
-Taking as a point of comparison the International Financial Reporting Standards (IFRS), which are said to be based on an approach favoring fair values and giving primacy to the balance sheet, the French accounting regulator echoes “increasingly strong calls [that] are being made to prioritize the representation of economic performance over the medium and long term, by restoring the role of the income statement and by recognizing in these financial statements only those results that can be considered definitively realized ” (ANC 2011, p.
+The central question raised in this call is that of accounting’s ability to satisfactorily represent an entity’s performance through its reported financial results.
+Using the International Financial Reporting Standards (IFRS)—which are said to be based on an approach that emphasizes fair value and gives primacy to the balance sheet—as a point of comparison, the French accounting regulator echoes “increasingly strong calls [that] favor representing the performance of economic activity over the medium and long term, by restoring the role of the income statement and recognizing in these financial statements only those results that can be considered definitively realized ” (ANC 2011, p.
 1).
-Thus, broadly speaking, two approaches appear to be in opposition: a dualistic approach (a single balance sheet showing both the value of assets and the results of a firm’s operations), which would be inseparable from the use of fair values, or a monistic approach (a single balance sheet at historical cost to obtain the correct result—namely, the realized result)—which, conversely, would entail the exclusive use of historical values.
+Thus, broadly speaking, two approaches appear to be at odds: a dualistic approach (a single balance sheet showing both the value of assets and the results of a firm’s operations), which would be inseparable from the use of fair values, and a monistic approach (a single balance sheet using historical cost to obtain the correct result—namely, the realized result), which, conversely, would entail the exclusive use of historical values.

 The fact that the accounting regulator has placed this issue on the agenda marks the revival of a debate that has remained unresolved for several decades and has taken various forms.
-Against the backdrop of the debate between the dualist and monist approaches, the question centers on the primary users and the missions assigned to the accounting information system.
-For whom should financial statements be prepared as a priority?
+Against the backdrop of the debate between the dualist and monist approaches, the question centers on the primary users of financial statements and the missions assigned to the accounting information system.
+For whom should financial statements be prepared first and foremost?
 For what purposes?
-And consequently, which accounting standards should be adopted?
+And consequently, which measurement conventions should be adopted?
 What role does the concept of prudence play in this choice?
-Since these questions do not necessarily have single answers, it is important to bear in mind that accounting is a historically dated social construct and that the model underlying a set of standards cannot be either timeless or universal (Capron 2005, pp. 6–7).
-Thus, expressing the need to define the type of performance that accounting must reflect in order to associate measurement conventions with it amounts to expressing the necessity of setting the objectives one wishes to assign to it within a given jurisdiction.
-However, according to Colasse (2006), it is the role of a conceptual framework to define the objectives assigned to accounting and to establish the set of means enabling their achievement.
-The question raised by the French regulator regarding the concept of performance and its measurement through financial statements is thus, in our view, implicitly linked to that of the accounting conceptual framework.
-Conceptually, therefore, the objectives assigned to the accounting system determine the type of performance it can reflect, which in turn requires the use of appropriate measurement conventions.
+Since these questions do not necessarily have single answers, it is important to bear in mind that accounting is a historically rooted social construct and that the model underlying a set of accounting standards can be neither timeless nor universal (Capron 2005, pp. 6–7).
+Thus, expressing the need to define the type of performance that accounting should reflect in order to associate measurement conventions with it amounts to expressing the need to set the objectives one wishes to assign to it within a given jurisdiction.
+However, according to Colasse (2006), it is the role of a conceptual framework to define the objectives assigned to accounting and to establish the set of means for achieving them.
+The question raised by the French regulator regarding the concept of performance and its measurement through financial statements is thus, in our view, implicitly linked to that of the conceptual accounting framework.
+Conceptually, therefore, the objectives assigned to the accounting system determine the type of performance it is designed to reflect, which in turn requires the use of appropriate measurement conventions.
 However, neither the French accounting standards nor the IFRS explicitly define the performance that accounting is intended to represent (Pierrot 2006) [1]According to the PCG, “accounting is an organizational system….
 Consequently, a certain degree of interpretive latitude is possible.
-Since the adoption of IFRS in Europe, several authors have supported the idea that by making greater use of fair values, the international standards de facto transformed corporate performance, as measurement and concept are by nature intrinsically dependent on one another (Chiapello 2005; Richard 2005a; Colasse 2006; Giordano-Spring and Lacroix 2007).
-Thus, “the new measure of performance risks reflecting changes in the environment and financial markets as much as it does what is attributable to the actual production of goods and services” (Chiapello 2005, p.
+Since the adoption of IFRS in Europe, several authors have supported the idea that, by making greater use of fair values, the international standards de facto transform a company’s performance, as the measure and the concept are, by their very nature, intrinsically interdependent (Chiapello 2005; Richard 2005a; Colasse 2006; Giordano-Spring and Lacroix 2007).
+Thus, “the new measure of performance risks reflecting changes in the environment and financial markets just as much as it does what is attributable to the actual production of goods and services” (Chiapello 2005, p.
 129) [2]To simplify the reasoning: one must first present a….
-This perspective is said to meet the needs of “the user of the financial statements—the provider of financial capital,” who is the primary target audience of the international standard-setter.
-The French standard-setter’s call suggests that a trade-off between fair values and historical costs will determine the choice of a conceptual approach, and that by rejecting a fair-value model, it is the monistic approach—or the “income statement” approach—that will be reinstated.
-This dual proposal merits examination from the perspective of the professionals affected by these choices, namely the preparers and users of financial statements.
+This perspective is said to meet the needs of “the user of the financial statements—the provider of capital,” who is the primary audience targeted by the international standard-setter.
+The French standard-setter’s call suggests that a trade-off between fair value and historical cost will determine the choice of a conceptual approach, and that by rejecting a fair-value model, the monist approach—or the “income statement” approach—will be reinstated.
+This two-pronged proposal warrants examination from the perspective of the professionals affected by these choices, namely the preparers and users of financial statements.

 There are two main motivations behind this research.
-First, since the accounting regulator has become the spokesperson for a societal demand for an approach that prioritizes realized results—excluding unrealized gains—it is important to identify the arguments drawn from professional practice that justify such a position.
+First, since the accounting regulator has become the spokesperson for a societal demand in favor of an approach that prioritizes realized results—excluding unrealized gains—it is important to identify the arguments drawn from professional practice that justify such a position.
 What arguments do professionals put forward in favor of such an approach?
-Second, given that accounting is an institutionally embedded system within society, this research aims to identify the key expectations expressed by accounting professionals regarding the contribution of financial statements to the assessment of a company’s performance, thereby contributing to the questions raised by the French standard-setter.
+Second, given that accounting is a system institutionally embedded in society, this research aims to highlight the key expectations expressed by accounting professionals regarding the contribution of financial statements to the assessment of a company’s performance, thereby contributing to the questions raised by the French standard-setter.
 Looking ahead, should we rule out the systematic use of fair values in preparing a statement of performance?
-What type of performance is relevant to present through financial statements?
+What type of performance is appropriate to present through financial statements?
 What are the desirable avenues for improvement?
-Following Richard (2009, p.
-1146), who argues that “an intelligent strategy […] would consist of joining forces rather than organizing an accounting showdown,” we should here move beyond the simplistic opposition between IFRS and French standards in order to find ways to move forward and make proposals.
+Following the lead of Richard (2009, p.
+1146), who argues that “an intelligent strategy […] would consist of joining forces rather than organizing an accounting showdown,” we should here move beyond the simplistic opposition between IFRS and French accounting standards in order to find ways to move forward and make proposals.

-The primary objective of our research is therefore, in response to the ANC’s call for proposals, to understand the arguments put forward by accounting professionals in favor of including—or excluding—unrealized gains in the determination of accounting profit.
-Given this objective, we take as our starting point the way in which asset valuation conventions are conceptually justified through normative accounting theories.
-The introduction of the concept of prudence, as well as the alignment of profit distribution with the calculation of net income, are then considered as key determinants of the empirical accounting models promoted by French and international accounting standards.
+The primary objective of our research—in response to the ANC’s call for proposals—is therefore to understand the arguments put forward by accounting professionals in favor of, or against, the inclusion of unrealized capital gains in the determination of accounting income.
+With this objective in mind, we begin by examining how asset valuation conventions are conceptually justified through normative accounting theories.
+We then consider the introduction of the concept of prudence, as well as the alignment of profit distribution with the calculation of net income, as key determinants of the empirical accounting models promoted by French and international accounting standards.

-Semi-structured interviews were conducted with 31 accounting professionals (producers and users of accounting and financial information—hereinafter referred to as AFI) working in for-profit organizations who are familiar with PCG and IFRS standards.
-The interviews underwent a two-part content analysis: an automated lexical analysis using Alceste software and a manual thematic analysis.
+Semi-structured interviews were conducted with 31 accounting professionals (producers and users of accounting and financial information—hereinafter referred to as “AFI”) working in for-profit organizations who are familiar with the PCG and IFRS standards.
+The interviews were subjected to a two-part content analysis: an automated lexical analysis using Alceste software and a manual thematic analysis.
 The main findings of this qualitative research reveal four distinct categories of discourse representative of the professional positions of the respondents.
 It appears, first, that similarities in language and concerns among certain professions transcend the sender/user divide within the ICF.
-It also appears that historical costs and fair values are not characteristic of opposing accounting models, but rather complementary today from the perspective of the professionals interviewed.
+Second, it appears that historical cost and fair value are not characteristics of opposing accounting models, but rather are complementary today from the perspective of the professionals interviewed.

-This article makes two key contributions.
-First, the qualitative study conducted here offers a fresh perspective on how financial statement preparers and users view the benefits of using fair value alongside the continued use of the historical cost convention.
-Second, we present recommendations to the standard-setter in response to its call for proposals.
+This article makes two contributions.
+First, the qualitative study conducted here offers a unique insight into how preparers and users of financial statements perceive the value of using fair value in addition to continuing to apply the historical cost convention.
+Second, we make recommendations to the standard-setter in response to its call for proposals.

-The article consists of four sections.
+This article consists of four sections.
 Following this introduction, the first section outlines the two theoretical approaches that underpin the contrast highlighted by the French regulator.
 The second section discusses the methodological approach.
 The third section presents the results of the analysis of interviews conducted with financial professionals.
-Finally, the last section offers points for discussion and a conclusion.
+Finally, the last section offers points for discussion and conclusions.

 The Normativity and Legitimacy of CSR Disclosure: Evidence from France

 In 2001, France became one of the few countries to require corporate social responsibility (CSR) reporting through its Nouvelles Régulations Économiques #2001-420 (NRE).
-However, initial compliance with the statute was low, suggesting that the law lacked normative force.
-In this exploratory study, we attempt to determine whether there is a shift toward normativity by examining changes in CSR disclosure from 2004 to 2010 for a sample of 81 publicly traded French firms.
-We measure both the amount of space devoted to CSR disclosures and their quality, including a measure of quality based on informational quality attributes as discussed by the International Accounting Standards Board, the Financial Accounting Standards Board, and the Global Reporting Initiative.
-We find significant increases in the space allocated to CSR disclosure, as well as some evidence of improved quality; although the informational quality of the disclosures remains quite low and fewer firms are including negative performance information in their reports.
+However, initial compliance with the statute was low, suggesting that the law lacked normativity.
+In this exploratory study, we seek to determine whether there is a trend toward normativity by examining changes in CSR disclosure from 2004 to 2010 for a sample of 81 publicly traded French firms.
+We measure both the extent and the quality of CSR disclosures, with the latter including a measure based on informational quality attributes as discussed by the International Accounting Standards Board, the Financial Accounting Standards Board, and the Global Reporting Initiative.
+We find significant increases in the space allocated to CSR disclosure, as well as some evidence of improved quality; however, the informational quality of the disclosures remains quite low, and fewer firms are including negative performance information in their reports.
 Finally, we document that differences in disclosure space and quality in 2004 appeared to be associated with legitimacy-based variables and that those relationships remain largely unchanged in 2010.
 As such, it appears that the NRE’s goals of increased transparency remain unmet.

-This Special Issue includes seven articles that explore—from different perspectives—the “paths” that organizations take to develop a public discourse regarding their societal responsibilities.
+This Special Issue includes seven articles that explore—from different perspectives—the “paths” that organizations take to develop a narrative aimed at the general public regarding their societal responsibilities.